|Alma Mater:||Queen's University|

 Walker and his staff followed their initial on-field success by compiling an excellent incoming class that included transfers Kari Uppinghouse, who became Nebraska’s first first-team All-American in 1996, and third-team All-America goalkeeper Rebecca Hornbacher.

 The Huskers also implemented a year-round approach to training and conditioning.
 This approach included a strong spring schedule, a tradition that has continued at Nebraska.
 In 2006, the Huskers traveled abroad to England and Scotland to face a multitude of international competition and then returned to Europe in the summer of 2011.
+The Huskers ventured to Canada in 2015 to play in international exhibitions while supporting former Huskers Karina LeBlanc, Selenia Iacchelli and Ari Romero in the FIFA Women’s World Cup.

 While Walker built the Huskers, he continued to expand his coaching experience as a staff coach for the Canadian National Team.
 During the summer of 1999, Walker was an assistant coach for Canada’s Women’s World Cup team.
 He currently works with both the Under-16 National Team and the Canadian World Cup Team.